 I don't want to get ahead of myself, so I will take you on a magical journey back to November of 2010 (One year prior to me shutting down AdTools).
 My company had been going through a restructuring phase since May when we lost our largest client.
 During this time, we had to let go a project manager, two developers and our Michael.

 The team was down to myself, Mary Rolandelli and the owner.
 We had a few clients left, and we were working to maintain their needs while trying to drum up new business.
-One of our joint-ventures with a Brazilian Jiu Jitsu school was kind of floundering, and we needed to get more traffic.
+One of our joint-ventures with a Brazilian Jiu Jitsu school (a mobile video training app) was kind of floundering, and we needed to get more traffic.
 The owner and I took a week off to figure out how to get non-paid traffic.
 My idea had been through social media and reaching out to people, but the owners idea was much better: Search Engine Optimization.

 I know, not that original of an idea, even for 2010, but just wait.